Meta-optical Miniscope for Multifunctional Imaging: Results and discussion

 \subsection{Experimental Characterization of DOF Performance}

 We then integrated the metalens with the miniscope, by placing the meta-optic at the miniscope entrance.
 We secured the backside of the metalens substrate to the objective module body using double-sided tape, instead of assembling the objective module body with achromatic lenses and a spacer.
 The assembly procedure for the remaining components followed the steps outlined in \cite{daniel_aharoni_2023_7844004}.
 Double-sided tape was chosen to facilitate easy swapping between different metalenses during characterization.
 However, the metalens could also be placed inside the module using 3D-printed mounts.
-Importantly, the TTL of the objective module can be reduced from 6.7 mm to 2.5 mm, and the WD can be extended from 0.7 mm to 2 mm by using the metalens, as shown in the inset of Figure \ref{fig1}(b).
+Importantly, the TTL of the objective module can be reduced from 6.7 mm to 2.5 mm, and the WD can be extended from 0.7 mm to 2 mm by using the metalens, as shown in the inset of Figure~\ref{fig1}b.
 This would result in a significantly lower torque on the animal’s head.
 We first characterized the performance of different systems using a USAF 1951 resolution test target illuminated by a green LED (Thorlabs M530F1), whose center wavelength closely matches that of typical fluorophores.
 To simulate realistic imaging conditions, a diffuser was placed directly behind the resolution target.
-A schematic of the experimental setup is shown in Figure~\ref{fig3}(a).
+A schematic of the experimental setup is shown in Figure~\ref{fig3}a.
+For the resolution-target measurements, an external LED illumination setup was used because the target does not fluoresce.
+For subsequent biological-sample imaging, the internal LED illumination was used to excite fluorescence instead.
 The resolution target was mounted on an XYZ translation stage (Thorlabs PT3/M) to precisely adjust its axial position relative to the metascope, enabling image acquisition at both the focal plane and defocused planes.
 Negative defocus values are defined as object positions closer to the metascope, whereas positive values correspond to displacements farther away from it.